-Going concern and longer-term viability The Directors' statement with regard to the appropriateness of adopting the going concern basis of accounting and any material uncertainties identified, set out on page 30; and The Directors' explanation as to their assessment of the Company's prospects, the period this assessment covers and why the period is appropriate, set out on page 30.
-Other Code provisions The Directors' statement on fair, balanced and understandable, set out on page 36; The Board's confirmation that it has carried out a robust assessment of the emerging and principal risks, set out on pages 22 to 24; Directo The section of the annual report that describes the review of effectiveness of risk management and internal control systems, set out on pages 36 and 37; and The section describing the work of the Audit Committee, set out on pages 35 to 37.
-Matte are rec by exc
+Going concern and longer-term viability the Directors' statement with regards to the appropriateness of adopting the going concern basis of accounting and any material uncertainties identified set out on page 40; and • the Directors' explanation as to their assessment of the Company's prospects, the period this assessment covers and why the period is appropriate set out on page 40.
+Other Code provisions Directors' statement on fair, balanced and understandable set out on page 50; Board's confirmation that it has carried out a robust assessment of the emerging and principal risks set out on page 32 to 34; the section of the annual report that describes the review of effectiveness of risk management and internal control systems set out on page 45 to 46; and • the section describing the work of the Audit Committee set out on page 44 to 46.